 —My favorite things (not necessarily in order) |

-A midden is a refuse heap or dunghill.
+"Be careful.
+When a democracy is sick, fascism comes to its bedside, but it is not to inquire about its health." ~ Albert Camus A midden is a refuse heap or dunghill.
 I look at the alarming, sad, and just plain awful images of Ukraine and the Middle East and try to think of what it would be like to lose my home in a bombing, assuming I lived through it.
 I just can't really imagine it, and I guess I'm grateful I can't.
 But my heart is often heavy when I think of those poor souls.
 How much torture and angst those people (and the animals) suffer and for what?
 It is about power, money and control—the everlasting sources of war and fighting.

 Bailey BlogI'm an author, mostly of fiction these days.
 And I love to paint abstracts.
 But this blog is about anything.
 Like many people, I use the Internet space just to reach out.
 Categories